-vation Areas, pages 82-86].

-Allow a wide range of uses in the

-Cody Local Area to support agri-

-cultural production, processing,

-development.
-Support oppor-

-commercial businesses, agri-

-tunities for home occupations,

-on-site employee housing, light

-industry, small- and medium-scale

-business, agriculture-supporting

-services, and recreation-based

-businesses provided impacts

-operations, infrastructure (i.e.,

-roads), and other neighboring uses

-on established agricultural

-and sales, and increase economic

-subdivisions.

-Big Game Overlay by allowing for
+Allow a wide range of uses in the Cody Local Area to support agricultural production, processing, and sales, and increase economic development.
+Support opportunities for home occupations, on-site employee housing, light industry, small- and medium-scale commercial businesses, agribusiness, agriculture-supporting services, and recreation-based businesses provided impacts on established agricultural operations, infrastructure (i.e., roads), and other neighboring uses can be minimized.